 - Structural Engineering Seminar (CEE 298)

-The SDC-S track is intended for applicants with backgrounds in engineering and science.
+The Structures track is intended for applicants with backgrounds in engineering and science.
 Applicants should also have a background in the planning, design or construction of facilities by virtue of work experience and/or their undergraduate education.
-Knowledge in subjects from the traditional areas of civil engineering is necessary for students to receive the degree and to satisfy prerequisite requirements for some of the required graduate courses.
+Knowledge in subjects from the traditional areas of civil engineering is necessary for students to receive the degree and to satisfy prerequisite requirements for some of the required graduate courses due to the technical nature of the structural engineering course components.

-Students with an undergraduate degree in Civil Engineering who expect to pursue careers with design or construction firms that emphasize design-build, EPC or turnkey projects should consider SDC-S.
+Students with an undergraduate degree in Civil Engineering who expect to pursue careers with design or construction firms that emphasize design-build, EPC or turnkey projects should consider the Structural track.